cannaryo/reallen/README.md

 You need network connection to download the reference and annotations during the instalation.

-I recommend you to make symbolic link of 'reallen-start.sh' and 'annotate-sv.sh' into a location with a PATH (for example, /usr/local/bin)
+I recommend you to make symbolic link of *reallen-start.sh* and *annotate-sv.sh* into a location with a PATH (for example, /usr/local/bin)

 ========
 Test run